maaaaarmey/Nogomet-Project/README.md

 The __Nogomet__ application also allows you to directly download the scorers table (defined according to the set of filters) in .csv format using the "download the data" button.

-*The creation of this application is part of a university Big Data project (University of Tours).*

 # Description of all files